 Actuarial Cost Method - This is a procedure for determining the Actuarial Present Value of Benefits and allocating it to time periods to produce the Actuarial Accrued Liability and the Normal Cost.
 The statement assumes a closed group of employees and other participants unless otherwise stated; that is, no new entrants are assumed.
-Six methods are permitted under GASB 45 - Unit Credit, Entry Age Normal, Attained Age, Aggregate, Frozen Entry Age, and Frozen Attained Age.
 Entry Age Normal is required under GASB 75.